haex-space/haex-vault/README.md

 - Messenger
 - Browser & Payment Services (e.g., GNU Taler integration)

-With this modular design, HaexHub can evolve into a true **European alternative to WeChat** — but open, federated, and privacy-first.
+With this modular design, HaexSpace can evolve into a true **European alternative to WeChat** — but open, federated, and privacy-first.

 ---